-Council's current financial position (predicted 30 June 2017) is constrained and cash management is very tight.
+Council's current financial position (predicted 30 June 2017) is constrained and cash is very tight.
 In general, Council is performing satisfactorily against benchmark ratio levels established by the Auditor General with the exception of cash related ratios.
-The Unrestricted Cash ratio is currently low, however this improves significantly by the end of the LTFS.
-The Liquidity ratio is also low in early years, however improves in the latter half of the LTFS.

-Council is faced with a myriad of requests from community and it has very limited capacity in discretionary funds to respond to these needs, unless the proposed waste service charge is introduced.
-If the proposed waste service charge is not introduced Council will be required to reduce services and/or service levels, or reduce capital expenditure.
+Council is faced with a myriad of requests from the community and it has very limited capacity in discretionary funds to respond to these needs.